mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Before sleep, thi interlocked hae hands with Melna's and mouthed to her a silent resolution.

 "To save Ara.
 To save you.
-I swear to follow you until the end."
+I swear to follow you beyond the end."

 Thi held a moment of mental silence to internalize the promise, and then rolled back over, thinking about tomorrow.